Vyral/base-template/_posts/2020-05-05-q-whats-homebuying-like-during-the-coronavirus.md

 {% include pullquote.html %}

 Ultimately, homes are still selling, and rather quickly at that. **We just had a listing in Sylmar receive seven offers and sell for $30,000 above list price;** it only took a couple of days to get it into escrow.
 With rates dropping, buyers are taking advantage of the situation.
 Yes, plenty has changed, but supply and demand haven’t.
-Because there’s a 65% to 70% reduction in our showings, buyers can enjoy significantly reduced competition on the market.&nbsp;
+Since there’s a 65% to 70% reduction in our showings, buyers can enjoy significantly reduced competition on the market.&nbsp;

-If you have any questions about real estate, or you’re interested in buying or selling but don’t know where to start, reach out by phone or email.
+If you have any questions about real estate or you’re interested in buying or selling but don’t know where to start, reach out by phone or email.
 I look forward to hearing from you.